Bob Runciman: Federal politics

 Runciman supported Tom Long's bid to lead the Canadian Alliance in 2000.
 When Long was dropped from the contest after the first ballot, he turned his support to Stockwell Day, the eventual winner.

 In the 2004 federal Conservative leadership campaign, Runciman was an early supporter of eventual winner Stephen Harper.

 On May 17, 2005, Runciman was chastised for remarks he made about federal member of Parliament Belinda Stronach's decision to cross the floor from the Conservative Party of Canada to the Liberal Party of Canada.
 Runciman said, "She sort of defined herself as something of a dipstick, an attractive one, but still a dipstick."

 Runciman was appointed to the Canadian Senate on the recommendation of Prime Minister Harper on January 29, 2010.
 He is seen as an ally of Harper in advocating of Senate reform and a "law and order" agenda.
 He served in the Senate until reaching the mandatory retirement age on August 10, 2017.

+Memoirs

+Runciman officially released his memoirs of his 45-year career at an event at the Royal Brock Centre in Brockville, Ontario on June 30, 2023, two days after launching his website.
+In the memoirs, Runciman discusses the Ipperwash shooting of Dudley George, his resignation as Solicitor-General over a breach of the Young Offenders Act which was later determined he was not guilty of, and addresses his controversial remarks about Belinda Stronach after she crossed the floor from the Conservative Party to the Liberal Party in 2005.
+He also shares stories including hiding on the floor of the Ontario Legislature to avoid votes, his supportive relationship with father, Publisher and Musician Sandy Runciman, and his marriage to Jeannette Runciman (née Bax), who died in a tragic accident in 2020, and who has an island named for her in the Thousand Islands region of Eastern Ontario.